 It may be possible to have the spelling of your name corrected to match the spelling on your OPT I-20 and passport.
 However, be aware that doing so may delay your work authorization for a period of time.

 To request such a correction, email Orientation and Employment Coordinator at firstname.lastname@example.org.
 Be sure to include the correct spelling of your name in the email.
 Such corrections can take a few weeks.

 Do I still have to report my address to IS?

-Yes, you must report your residential and employer name and address to the IS by emailing firstname.lastname@example.org.
+Yes, you must report your residential and employer name and address to ISO by emailing email@example.com.
 You will continue to be in F-1 status while on OPT, if your recommendation was completed by LSU.
 This means that SEVIS reporting requirements still apply to you.

-You must report new information to the IS within 10 days of the actual change.
+You must report new information to ISO within 10 days of the actual change.
 Failure to do so is considered a serious violation of your F-1 status by USCIS.

 How do I report a change of residential and employer address while on OPT?